usmanert/oracle-suite/cmd/ghost/README.md

   # nodes is retrieved from the address book.
   # Optional.
   webapi {
+    # List of feed addresses.
+Only messages signed by these addresses are accepted.
+    feeds = var.feeds

     # Listen address for the WebAPI transport.
 The address must be in the format `host:port`.
     # If used with Tor, it is recommended to listen on 0.0.0.0 address.
     listen_addr = "0.0.0.0.8080"